Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you find any minor cuts or abrasions, you can treat these at home but please take your dog to the vet if it looks serious.
 Cracks or cuts in the pads need to be cleaned, or they could become infected.

 Start by gently cleaning the paw and carefully drying it thoroughly.
 Follow this with an antiseptic or antibacterial spray, and wrap the paw with a light bandage.
-You shouldn’t bandage a wet or damp foot.
+You shouldn’t bandage a wet foot.

 8. Moisturize Them